kumuthaR18/InfopragatiXAi/README.md

 It was a cold December night in 2012.
 A 23-year-old woman, full of dreams, was on her way home after watching a movie.
 She had plans, ambitions, and a bright future ahead.
 But that night, something horrible happened.
 She was brutally attacked by a group of men, left to die on the streets of Delhi.

-Her name was **Nirbhaya**, which means "fearless."
+Her name was **Nirbhaya**, which means "fearless".
 But she was not the only one.
 Every day, girls and women in India **face harassment, abuse, and violence**, often with no one to help them.

 The country **protested, cried, and demanded justice**.
 Laws were changed, helplines were created, but **are women truly safe today?**